rupertoverall/pathtrackr/README.md

 Overview
 --------

-This is a development fork of the *pathrackr* package by Dr Aaron Harmer and colleagues.
+This is a development fork of the *pathtrackr* package by Dr Aaron Harmer and colleagues.
 For more information about the package, please see the project website [https://www.harmerlab.com/pathtrackr](https://www.harmerlab.com/pathtrackr) and the github repository of the main project [https://github.com/aharmer/pathtrackr](https://github.com/aharmer/pathtrackr).

 The key addition in this fork is a non-interactive tracking module `batchTrackPath` with optimised parameters for hands-free batch processing of large experiments.